petermnhull/petermnhull.github.io/README.md

 2. Start a local app in development mode with `yarn start`.
 3. Make code changes in `src` directory.
 4. Check code changes work.
+5. Update the local production build with `yarn build`.
 5. Commit changes and merge branch to Main to keep source code up to date.

 ### Deployment
-Once everything looks good, deploy with `npm run deploy`.
+Once everything looks good, deploy with `yarn deploy`.
 This publishes the necessary changes to the `gh-pages` branch for hosting the website.

 # Further Information